dg1223/technology-progress-radar/README.md

 8. Upgrade the spreadsheet to a database
 9. Use machine learning to tune all the parameters as new data comes in
    - There are 11 parameters that sometimes I need to tune manually (not all at the same time) to align items properly
+10. Use a JavaScript framework to streamline development that adheres to current industry standards.

 ## **[Deployed Website](https://dg1223.github.io/tech-radar/)**